Orthotics and Prosthetics (ORPR)

 ORPR 526.
 Prosthetics III.
 3 Units.

-Focuses on both upper limb and lower limb amputations and prosthetic interventions.
-Includes the etiology of hip and transcorporectomy amputations.
-Surgical and immediate postoperative considerations as they relate to patient experience, prosthetic outcome, and potential for gait.
-Considers the care of the extreme sports-user amputee.
-Includes selection, socket interface, and suspension designs in the context of ambulation levels and activities' specialty applications.
-Examines skin and tissue physiology both from a design and an end-user perspective.
-Includes mechanical, hydraulic, and electronic knee-motion control.
-Considers cost and efficiency based on component selection.
-Introduces CAD/CAM shape capture, and considers fabrication with attention to mechanical and electronic alignment capture.
-Integrates complex cases of upper extremity prosthetics as unique methods of treatment and intervention.
+Focuses on upper and lower limb amputations and prosthetics.
+Etiology of hip and transcorporectomy amputations, surgical and immediate postoperative issues related to patient experience, prosthetic outcome, and potential for gait.
+Includes care of the extreme sports amputee, socket interface, suspension designs, skin and tissue physiology, and mechanical and hydraulic knee-motion control.
+Introduces CAD/CAM shape capture, and fabrication considering mechanical and electronic alignment capture.

 ORPR 527.
 Orthotics III.
 3 Units.